-The content contained in this article is for informational purposes only and should not be used in lieu of seeking professional advice from a certified technician.
-We encourage you to consult with a certified technician if you have specific questions or concerns relating to any of the topics covered herein.
+The content contained in this article is for informational purposes only and should not be used in lieu of seeking professional advice from a certified technician or mechanic.
+We encourage you to consult with a certified technician or mechanic if you have specific questions or concerns relating to any of the topics covered herein.
 Under no circumstances will we be liable for any loss or damage caused by your reliance on any content.

 Champion® offers a wide variety of products for all your automotive needs.